-II.15 COMMUNICATION TIMES (5.3)
+II.14 COMMUNICATION TIMES (5.3)

-Replies to general inquiries or complaints will be posted immediately as available on the Official Notice BoardAn electronic notification may be made using a text messaging system.
+Replies to general inquiries or complaints will be posted immediately as available on the ONB.
+Electronic notifications of postings to The Official Notice Board will be sent using the text messaging system.
 Timing requirements of 5.6.2 will start at the time of the ONB posting.

-II.16 PUBLICATION TIMES ON THE LAST FLYING DAY (5.6.3)
+II.15 PUBLICATION TIMES ON THE LAST FLYING DAY (5.6.3)

 All scores, complaints, responses to complaints, protests and jury reports will be posted immediately as available.
-Electronic notification of postings to the ONB may be made simultaneously using a text messaging system.
+Electronic notification of postings to the ONB will be made simultaneously using the Remind text messaging system.

-II.17 FLIGHT CREW (Also see Section III, 10.9)
+II.16 FLIGHT CREW (Section III, 10.9).
+Also see Rule 2.2.